 Oh Patrick, it was wonderful.
 I met Margo and we walked around to all the booth’s.
 I got your mom a nice pair of earrings and I some other things, the craft vendors were amazing.
 We had pumpkin bread and pumpkin cookies and pumpkin coffee.
 It was pumpkin, pumpkin, pumpkin everywhere.
 There was a band playing.
 I think they were called the Local Squares.
 They were a fun rockabilly band.
 We danced to the music and everyone loved them.

-Oh and there was also apple everything and a booth with all kinds of cake and candy treats.
+Oh and there was also apple everything and a booth with all kinds of honey and candy treats.
 I bought some mums and I put them out on the porch and then I bought some pumpkins to be made into Jack-O-Lanterns.
 We can put those out with LED candles.
 Patrick smiled.
 Sounds like a fun day.
 I’m glad you got to hang out with your friend and have some fun.
 Yeah, but now the fun is over Emmy said.

 I’m going to get the laundry going, it’s getting late.
 I want to do it before dinner time.
 Maybe I’ll throw in a load and then I’ll come back to make dinner and then go back and pick it up.
 I can hang it out to dry here.
 Well, whatever you think is best babe Patrick said.
-Do you want me to help with it?
+Do you want me to help you with it?

 No, no it’s OK.
 Emmy said.
 I’ll just go on my own, no problem.
 I’ll be quicker that way.
 Otherwise we’ll get distracted and we’ll end up going somewhere else after that.
 I just want to get ready for the week, do my laundry, have a nice dinner and maybe watch a movie with you later.
-Oh babe Patrick said, did you forget, it’s my card night with the guys.

 Emmy laughed and headed out to the car with her laundry bag.
 At the car Emmy threw it in the backseat and got in the front.
 She headed down the driveway towards town.

-It was a small town and there was only one laundry-mat there.
+It was a small town and there was only one laundromat there.
 Sometimes she went there to throw in the big blankets and quilts that their washer couldn’t fit.

 There was always a drama at the laundry-mat as there were apartments above it.
 The upstairs tenants sometimes hung out in front drinking and smoking.
-The tenants from the apartments above always seemed to have a drama going on.
-One time when she was there, two of men got into a fist fight on the sidewalk.
+The tenants from the apartments above always seemed to have a situation.
+One time, she was there and two of men got into a fist fight on the sidewalk.
 Honestly, the place gave her the creeps.

 She pulled up in front of the laundromat and saw a short, blonde girl standing out front holding a baby.
 She looked a little confused and she didn’t have shoes on her feet.
 She rocked back-and-forth with the baby in her arms.

 Emmy looked down at her feet No, no I’m sorry, I didn’t see anybody.
 Are you sure, the young woman said, really?
 I need to talk to them.
 Yes, I’m sure, maybe you should call them again.
 I live here the woman said gesturing with her chin towards the apartment behind her.
 I live above the laundromat and I don’t wanna go back in.
-I’m fighting with my boyfriend.
-There’s always trouble between him and me.

-Oh I’m sorry miss Emmy said.
-Hey, maybe you can go to the gas station and call from there.
-Try that, that might be better.
-She tried to walk around her, but the woman stepped towards her again and stood in her path.
 Do you have a cell phone on you?
 Maybe you can you call for me.
-Just as the woman finished asking Emmy to call the trooper, a young man stormed out of the building holding a big plastic container.
+Just as the woman finished asking Emmy to call, a young man stormed out of the building holding a big plastic container.

 The young man took the lid off the top of the container after placing it down on the sidewalk.
 He was angry and started waving the cover in her direction.
 His hair was long and dark blond.
 He didn’t have his shirt on, and his jeans were dirty and ripped.
 He was thin, wiry and angry.
 Emmy stood in shock as he started waving the top towards the woman holding the baby.